HuiminLiCandicehehe/vec_ntt/README.md

-# Customized Vector Extensions for CRYSTALS-Kyber
+# A scalable SIMD RISC-V based processor with customized vector extensions for CRYSTALS-kyber
 ## RISC-V  Vector extensions for NTT
 Repository code to support paper “Li H, Mentens N, Picek S. A scalable SIMD RISC-V based processor with customized vector extensions for CRYSTALS-kyber[C]//Proceedings of the 59th ACM/IEEE Design Automation Conference.
 2022: 733-738.”
 Link to the paper: https://dl.acm.org/doi/pdf/10.1145/3489517.3530552